makwaijun/personalwebpagev2/content/blog/Post108.md

 #### Facets of work to consider

 As part of this series, that tackles the topic on a more philosophical perspective;

+Who do we work for?
-Work for who?
-The self, the person, the family, the company, the society
+*The self, the person, the family, the company, the society*

+What do we work for?
-Work for what?
-Material and after needs are met, fulfilment.
+*Material and after needs are met, fulfilment. *

 Further reading:
 https://plato.stanford.edu/entries/work-labor/